tc39/notes/es6/2012-07/july-25.md

 Not possible for people to concat scripts for deployment and have the configuration happen before the loading

-Submitting for discussion: the shebang as "a concat seperator" that…
+Submitting for discussion: the shebang as "a concat seperator" that...

 - Fixes the concat ASI hazard
 - Allows for artificial parsing boundary